Traditional skill/art/craft: Chinese Rod Puppetry

 Yuqin Wang was born in Beijing, China where she began training in the Beijing Opera School at the age of ten years old.
 By the time she was eighteen, she had already sung and acted in scores of classical Beijing operas.
 Beginning in 1964, she directed her artistic energy toward puppetry.
 Through years of research and experimentation she brought new excitement to ancient puppetry by weaving in elements of traditional opera techniques.
 Her fame gave her opportunities to play lead roles in more than thirty puppet shows, numerous movies and television programs.
 She has performed throughout the world, receiving critical praise everywhere.

-Yuqin Wang was honored by the National Endowment for the Arts in 2004 when she received the National Heritage Fellowship Award, the highest honor our nation gives to folk and traditional artists.
+The National Endowment for the Arts honored Yuqin Wang in 2004 with the National Heritage Fellowship Award, the highest honor our nation gives to folk and traditional artists.

 Nashville International Puppet Festival in Nashville, TN (2011)